skyflowapi/skyflow-iOS/README.md

 }
 ```
 ### Step 4: Collect data from elements
-When you submit the form, call the `collect(callback: Skyflow.Callback, options: Skyflow.CollectOptions? = Skyflow.CollectOptions())` method on the container object.
+When you submit the form, call the `collect(callback: Skyflow.CollectCallback, options: Skyflow.CollectOptions? = Skyflow.CollectOptions())` method on the container object.
 The options parameter takes a `Skyflow.CollectOptions` object as shown below:

 - `tokens`: Whether or not tokens for the collected data are returned.
 Defaults to 'true'